SummerSlam (2002): Preliminary matches

-Main event matches

 The seventh match was the Unsanctioned Street Fight between Shawn Michaels and Triple H. This was Shawn Michaels' first wrestling match since WrestleMania XIV.
 Michaels came out fast, using a punch-kick offense to start and executing a plancha.
 Triple H executed a series of backbreakers on Michaels.
 Michaels hit Triple H with a ladder.
 Michaels executed a splash on Triple H from the top rope through a table on the floor and a diving elbow drop off a ladder.
 The match came to an end when Michaels went for the Sweet Chin Music, which Triple H countered into a Pedigree attempt, but Michaels countered into a jackknife roll-up for the win.
 After the match, Triple H hit Michaels with a sledgehammer twice, forcing Michaels to be carried away on a stretcher.

+Main event match

 The main event was for the WWE Undisputed Championship between The Rock and Brock Lesnar.
 Lesnar dominated early with some power moves.
 The Rock went for the Sharpshooter.
 Lesnar's manager Paul Heyman got involved in the match, as he was attacked by The Rock, who executed a Rock Bottom through a broadcast table on Heyman.
-The Rock and Brock Lesnar gave each other a Rock Bottom.
+The Rock and Lesnar gave each other a Rock Bottom.
 The match came to an end when Lesnar stopped a People's Elbow and a Rock Bottom and then executed the F-5 on The Rock for the win and the title.
 Lesnar remained the youngest world champion in WWE history until Randy Orton won the World Heavyweight Championship in 2004.